 Finally, edit your cron job definition and append a curl or wget call after the command:

 $ crontab -e # m h dom mon dow command 8 6 * * * /home/user/backup.sh && curl -fsS --retry 5 -o /dev/null https://hc-ping.com/your-uuid-here

-Now, each time your cron job runs, it will send a HTTP request to the ping URL.
-Since Healthchecks.io knows the schedule of your cron job, it can calculate the dates and times when the job should run.
+Now, each time your cron job runs, it will send an HTTP request to the ping URL.
+Since Healthchecks.io knows your cron job's schedule, it can calculate the dates and times when the job should run.
 As soon as your cron job doesn't report at an expected time, Healthchecks.io will send you a notification.

 This monitoring technique takes care of various failure scenarios that could potentially go unnoticed otherwise:

-The extra options in the above example tells curl to retry failed HTTP requests, and to silence output unless there is an error.
+The extra options in the above example tell curl to retry failed HTTP requests, and silence output unless there is an error.
 Feel free to adjust the curl options to suit your needs.